8Crafter-Studios/Add-On-Releaser/README.md

                         "jsconfig.json",
                         "tsconfig.json",
                         "tsconfig.tsbuildinfo"
-                    ] // This is a list of files that will not be included in the release fils.
+                    ] // This is a list of files that will not be included in the release files.
                 }
             ]
         },